Reinheitsgebot: Ingredients permitted

 According to the 1516 Bavarian law, the only ingredients that could be used in the production of beer were water, barley and hops.
 The text does not mention yeast as an ingredient, although yeast was at the time knowingly used in the brewing process.
 It is likely that brewers of the time preferred to see yeast as a fixture of the brewing process.
 Yeast produced in one batch was commonly transferred to a subsequent batch, thus giving yeast a more permanent character in the brewing process.
-A full understanding of chemical basis of yeast and the fermentation process did not come until much later.
+A full understanding of the chemical basis of yeast and the fermentation process did not come until much later.

 Other regulations

 The 1516 Bavarian law set the price of beer (depending on the time of year and type of beer), limited the profits made by innkeepers, and made confiscation the penalty for making impure beer.

 Text

 The text (translated) of the 1516 Bavarian law is as follows: